 Because the soil in a raised bed is loose and crumbly, or friable, root vegetables are naturals for raised beds.
 Try carrots and radishes in cool weather months, and grow tender lettuces when temperatures remain above freezing.

 Flowers like raised beds, too.
-Consider a cutting garden with plants grown from flower seeds like sunflowers, asters, zinnias, black-eyed Susan, coneflower, coreopsis and daisies.
+Consider a cutting garden with seed-grown blooms like sunflowers, asters, zinnias, black-eyed Susan, coneflower, coreopsis and daisies.

 How to Build a Raised Garden Bed

 Before you begin to build, choose a site that gets at least six hours of sun a day.
 Begin with a level surface, and turn the soil in the area that will become the raised bed.
 Consider using a raised garden bed kit or create beds with planter wall blocks and lumber for a customized raised bed.
 Kits usually come in two sizes, 4 x 4-foot and 4 x 8-foot, and can be stacked for added depth.
 This depth is particularly necessary if you’re growing root vegetables.
 See below to learn how to install a raised bed kit.

 To construct a raised bed, rot-resistant redwood and cedar are good choices.
 Raised beds can also be built with pavers, bricks, stones and synthetic lumber.
 If you’re growing edibles and want to keep an organic garden, go with untreated materials like redwood or cedar.

 Length can be as long as your landscape allows, but eight feet is standard.
 It’s important to create paths alongside and between the beds.
 If they’re grass, make sure your lawn mower can safely maneuver around them.
 Wood chips and gravel are also popular low-maintenance choices for garden pathways.